christophM/interpretable-ml-book/manuscript/07-future.Rmd

 Without machine learning there can be no interpretable machine learning.
 Therefore we have to guess where machine learning is heading before we can talk about interpretability.

-Machine learning (or "AI") is associated a lot of promises and expectations.
+Machine learning (or "AI") is associated with a lot of promises and expectations.
 But let's start with a less optimistic observation:
 While science develops a lot of fancy machine learning tools, in my experience it is quite difficult to integrate them into existing processes and products.
 Not because it is not possible, but simply because it takes time for companies and institutions to catch up.
-In the gold rush of the current AI hype, companies open up "AI labs", "Machine Learning Units" and hire "Data Scientists", "Machine Learning Experts", "AI engineers", and so on, but the reality is in my experience rather frustrating.
+In the gold rush of the current AI hype, companies open up "AI labs", "Machine Learning Units" and hire "Data Scientists", "Machine Learning Experts", "AI engineers", and so on, but the reality is, in my experience, rather frustrating.
 Often companies do not even have data in the required form and the data scientists wait idle for months.
 Sometimes companies have such high expectation of AI and Data Science due to the media that data scientists could never fulfill them.
-And often nobody knows how to integrate this new kind of people into existing structures and many other problems.
+And often nobody knows how to integrate data scientists into existing structures and many other problems.
 This leads to my first prediction.

 **Machine learning will grow up slowly but steadily**.